larsensong/alx-system_engineering-devops/0x0F-load_balancer/README.md

-# :shell: 0x0F - Load balancers :shell:
+# :shell: 0x0F - Load balancers :shell
 In this project I will be configuring an additional server and a load balancing server to split traffic between my two servers

 ## :running: Getting Started